genelet/determined/README.md

 ## 2. Usage

-In the following example, _Adult_ contains multiple-level objects including an interface.
-We create a customized marshaller using _determined_ and then _json.Unmarshal_ works again.
+In the following example, _Child_ contains multiple-level objects including an interface.
+We create a customized marshaller using _determined_ and then _json.Unmarshal_ will work again.

 ```go
 package main